A Training-Free Style-aligned Image Generation with Scale-wise Autoregressive Model: Method

 \textbf{(2) Dynamic transition of style and content in mid-stage:} \figref{fig:analys} further reveals that both style and content gradually evolve with increasing detail during the mid-stage, eventually stabilizing as the generation process approaches the later steps (\textit{e.g.}, the 8th step).
 Due to the autoregressive nature of the model, early-stage decisions strongly influence the overall generation flow, shaping both style and content composition throughout the process.
 This observation aligns with findings from \cite{voronov2024swittidesigningscalewisetransformers}, demonstrating that modifications in the late-stage have minimal impact on the overall semantic structure, while adjustments made during the mid-stage effectively blend both style and content attributes.
-Based on this, we identify the mid-stage as an optimal window for style refinement enabling us to enhance style consistency without significantly altering the underlying content structure.
+Based on this, we identify the mid-stage as an optimal window for style refinement, enabling us to enhance style consistency without significantly altering the underlying content structure.
 This insight serves as the foundation of our strategy to apply targeted interventions during these intermediate steps, harmonizing style and content before they fully stabilize in the late-stage.

+\textbf{(3) Quantitative analysis of feature dynamics:} To further substantiate these observations, we conduct a quantitative analysis of the scale-wise generation process, focusing on feature variations across early, mid, and late-stages.
+Specifically, we measure the average differences between consecutive generation steps in both content and style features.
+For each region of the generation process—early (steps 1–2), mid (steps 3–7), and late (steps 8–12)—we compute the mean feature changes as follows: \begin{itemize} \item \textbf{Content feature differences:} Early: 0.031, Mid: 0.137, Late: 0.042 \item \textbf{Style feature differences:} Early: 0.002, Mid: 0.158, Late: 0.018 \end{itemize} These statistics quantitatively confirm that both content and style features vary most significantly during the mid-stage, validating our stage-wise decomposition of the generation process into early, mid, and late phases.

-To leverage this observation, we propose the pivotal feature interpolation described in \secref{attention}, which aligns the object’s silhouette and ensures uniform style by adjusting features at one of the mid-stage.
-In addition, we introduce the style injection in \secref{style_injection}, which dynamically injects style using a designed scheduling function.
+To leverage this observation, we propose the pivotal feature interpolation described in \secref{sec:attention}, which aligns the object’s silhouette and ensures uniform style by adjusting features at one of the steps in mid-stage.
+In addition, we introduce the dynamic style injection in \secref{sec:style_injection}, which dynamically injects style using a designed scheduling function.
 This ensures that style consistency is continuously reinforced throughout the generation process, while allowing content details to be progressively refined without distortion.